JayalalKJ/skin_microbiota/Code/REAME.md

-# Skin Microbiota Analysis Pipeline
+# Skin microbiota analysis pipeline

 This repository contains R scripts used for bioinformatics and microbial ecology analysis of Atlantic salmon skin microbiota.